ulritter/gotalk/README.md

 # gotalk

-## Simple Multi-user ad-hoc communication program
+## Simple Multi-user ad-hoc communication program.
+## The communication is secured using tls over tcp.
+## The program can be started in server mode or in client mode (see below)

-Build installing golang, by cloning this repo and by
+Build: install golang, clone / download this repo and

     go build